nissan-ajith-padmakumar/style-guide/java-coding-guide-lines/exception-handling.md

 Creating a new Throwable without actually throwing it is useless and is probably due to a mistake.

-## Exception types should not be tested using &quot;instanceof&quot; in catch blocks
+## Exception types should not be tested using "instanceof" in catch blocks

 Multiple catch blocks of the appropriate type should be used instead of catching a general exception, and then testing on the type.